Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 Camping Resorts on Rab and Mali Losinj Islands

 San Marino Camping Resort is located on the island of Rab.
-It is categorized with four stars, and its specialty is that it has one of the most beautiful beaches on the Croatian coast.
+It is rated four stars, and its specialty is one of the most beautiful beaches on the Croatian coast.
 Paradise Beach is excellent for families and non-swimmers.

 An animation program awaits you in the evening, and during the day you can enjoy recreational facilities such as beach volleyball, table tennis, rock climbing and a fitness studio.

 Padova Premium Camping Resort is another excellent campsite in Rab.
-With a capacity of 1,500 people, it also offers accommodation in the shade of a pine forest, a 500-meter-long (1,640-foot) pebble beach, as well as boat and bicycle rental.
+With a capacity of 1,500 people, it also offers accommodation in the shade of a pine forest, a 500-meter-long (1,640-foot) pebble beach, and boat and bicycle rentals.

 Camp Cikat is located on the island of Mali Losinj.
 When it comes to accommodation, the camp’s capacity is 2,500 guests, and they can choose between tents, bungalows, apartments and mobile homes.